-Samples will be preserved on-board in 50 mL falcon centrifuge tubes unfiltered and immediately labeled and placed in the -80 C Freezer in the Core Processing Lab (see UT-GOM2-2 Drilling Fluid and PCATS Water Protocols).
-Cultures will be grown and samples will be analyzed for microbial contamination from drilling at Oregon State (see Section 7.3.6 Oregon State Microbiology).
+Samples will be preserved on-board in 50 mL falcon centrifuge tubes unfiltered and immediately labeled and placed in the -80 C Freezer in the Core Processing Lab.
+Samples will be analyzed for microbial contamination from drilling at Oregon State (see Section 7.3.6 Oregon State Microbiology).